marekq/sqs-fargate-poller/readme.md

 - [ ] Change alarm metric monitoring rate from every 5 minutes to every minute, so that Fargate scales more accurately depending on the amount of messages on the queue.
 - [ ] Add a simple process to add your own containers with the XRay and SQS instrumentation present.
 - [ ] Improve the amount of traces and segments that are captured through XRay.
 Currently all messages are captured in an inefficient way which can be costly at scale and may be over the XRay message limit of 64 KB per trace.
+- [ ] Build the Lambda Go binary natively through the CDK once this becomes available.
+As an alternative, a build process in Docker can also be automated so no local tools need to be installed.
 - [X] Rewrite SQS generation Lambda to Golang (once CDK properly supports this or using a workaround to run 'go build').
 - [X] Ensure tracing SQS messages end to end works well with XRay.
 Right now the messages aren't properly traced and visualized and show up as separate components on the XRay Service Map.